cancelei/budget-in-rails/README.md

 # 📖 budget App <a name="about-project"></a>

-**budget in Rails App** empowers the end-users to start a new budget-post, comment and like existing content.
+**budget in Rails App** empowers the end-users to start a new budget tracking account, where he can create categories and operations and see those data linked.

 ## 🛠 Built With <a name="built-with"></a>